AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/hooks-property.md

 ---
 title: Hooks property
-description: See examples on how to configure the hooks property in the application configuration file.
+description: See examples on how to configure the hooks property in the Commerce application configuration file.
 ---

 # Hooks property